mschulist/workspace/resume/resume.typ

   [Utilized puppeteer and leaflet maps to get and display the eBird data], )
 #project_item(
+  name: "Winner of the Master Category at Hack WashU 2024",
+  skills: [NextJS, Supabase, DeckGL],
+  date: "Oct 2024",
+  [Developed a website to provide a visual representation of WashU buildings, courses, and their relevant information (#link("https://washucampusview.com", [washucampusview.com]))], [Utilized DeckGL to create a 3D map of the buildings and integrated Supabase to store the building data], )
+#project_item(
   name: "Winner of the Emerging Category at Hack WashU 2023",
   skills: "React, Node, Firebase, Cloud Run",
   date: "Oct 2023",
-  [Developed a website to alert WashU students when courses without waitlists have open seats], [Responsible for the backend (Firebase and Cloud Run) and part of the frontend (integrating APIs)],
+  [Developed a website to alert WashU students when courses without waitlists have open seats], [Responsible for the backend (Firebase and Cloud Run) and part of the frontend (integrating APIs)], )

-)
 #project_item(
   name: "Winner of Hack Case Western Reserve University 2024",